CHARACTERISATION in radio drama

 Secondary characters

-dramatic conflict - various types of conflict - subversive conflict of humour
+Dramatic conflict - various types of conflict - subversive conflict of humour

-surprise and deception
+Surprise and deception

 What do appearance, gestures, facial expressions, voice signify - in the Lifeworld?